-In this post, you’ll learn about an important topic about Italian grammar: When Italian Preposition A becomes English Preposition TO.
+In this post, you’ll learn about an important topic in Italian grammar: When the Italian Preposition A becomes the English Preposition TO.
 Prepositions in Italian and English may not always have the same meaning or application.

-Simple Preposition in Italian A can occasionally be used with the definite article to form contracted preposition (preposizione articolata).
+Simple Prepositions in Italian A can occasionally be used with the definite article to form contracted prepositions (preposizione articolata).

 Prepositions usually come before:

 When comparing these two prepositions in Italian (A) and English (TO), we may use “A” in the same meaning as “TO” when talking about:

 - with dates

 andare a scuola ➡︎ to go to school